How To Treat Heat Stroke In Dogs

 Prevention is the best way to keep your fur baby from developing heat stroke.
 Here are some ways to help your pup on hot, humid summer days:

 1. Avoid leaving your pet unattended: enclosed spaces (cars, kennels, cages, crates) can quickly become overheated on hot, humid summer days.
 Without proper ventilation or cooling, your dog can develop heat stroke within only minutes.
+Leaving your dog outside unattended for too long is never a good idea, make sure to protect your dog against coyotes depending on your location.

 2. Provide adequate shade and water: for dogs that are outside most of the time, be sure to provide as much shade and water as possible.
 Areas of shade help keep your pet cooler, while water will keep him hydrated.
 Not only that, but you can set up a baby pool of water or even sprinklers (pools, etc. should be set up in shady areas to provide maximum cooling).
 This way, your pup will have plenty of water and shade to stay comfortable.
 On the hottest days, consider bringing your dog inside where it’s air conditioned.